davidlholmes/cycling-landing-page/README.md

 # cycling-landing-page
-Code Louisville Front-End Wed 2021
+Code Louisville Front-End Web 2021

 "47 years of age.
 I've been riding bicycles since I was a child.
 I fell out of it for several years then got back into it.
 I discovered I love it more than I ever imagined!